Search

 Back to top

-Occupational exposure banding is a process that has been proposed by the National Institute for Occupational Safety and Health (NIOSH).
+Occupational exposure banding is a process that has been proposed by the United States' National Institute for Occupational Safety and Health (NIOSH).
 Occupational exposure banding is intended to be used in situations where information on an occupational exposure limit is not available.
-The process uses chemical exposure data to categorize chemicals into 1of 5 bands.
-It does not provide recommendations, for example, on for safe handling and use.
+The process uses chemical properties and exposure data to categorize chemicals into 1 of 5 bands.
+It does not provide recommendations, for example, for safe handling and use.

 According to NIOSH: